Alexandru Spiridon

-Alexandru Spiridon (born 20 July 1960, in Edineț) is a former professional footballer and current football manager from Moldova.
+Alexandru Spiridon (born 20 July 1960) is a former professional footballer and current football manager from Moldova.
 Spiridon played as a midfielder during his football career, winning the Moldovan Footballer of the Year award in 1992.
 He made 16 appearances for the national team, scoring one goal.
-He worked as the assistant manager at Russian club Zenit St. Petersburg, joining the club in 2016 with manager Mircea Lucescu.
+He worked as the assistant manager at Russian club Zenit Saint Petersburg, joining the club in 2016 with manager Mircea Lucescu.

-Career

 Playing career

 Spiridon played as a midfielder during his football career, winning the Moldovan Footballer of the Year award in 1992.
-He began his career at Nistru Chișinău, before moving to SKA Kiev in 1982.
+He began his career at Nistru Chișinău, where his progression was hampered by a baldy broken leg, before moving to SKA Kiev in 1982.
 He scored 3 goals in 34 games for the club.
 Spiridon rejoined Nistru Chișinău in 1983 and played 19 times in his first season.
 He made 16 appearances the following year, and played 23 times for the club in 1985, scoring 4 goals.
 In 1986, he played 27 matches and scored 3 goals.
 He joined Zarya Bălți in 1987 and moved to Zimbru Chișinău in 1991.
 He was named the Moldovan Footballer of the Year award in 1992 and scored 12 goals in 30 appearances in the 1992-93 season.
 In the 1993-94 season, he scored 13 goals in 20 games for the club.
-He won 5 league titles in a row with the club between 1992 and 1996.
+He won five league titles in a row with the club between 1992 and 1996.
 He joined Tiligul Tiraspol in 1996 and ended his playing career with the club.